creamakerspace/website/content/classes/_index.md

 sort_by = "weight"
 +++

+{% message(header="Makerspace Closing" class="is-danger") %}
+The last day of operations is June 2.
+See our <a href="/blog/2024/farewell">Farewell post</a> for details.
+{% end %}

 ## Classes at Crea

-Crea classes give you a chance to be hands-on with a variety of tools and equipments.
-Below is a glimpse of the classes we offer.
-See our full class schedule for the the most up-to-date view of upcoming classes:

-<a href="https://bookwhen.com/creamakerspace" class="button is-primary is-medium">Full Class Schedule</a>
+These are just some of the classes we have had the privilege of teaching: